BestTimesToVisit.com Logo

 attraction

-Marvel at the intricate tilework and soaring minarets of the Jameh Mosque, one of Iran's most magnificent examples of Islamic architecture.
-Climb one of the minarets (if accessible) for a unique perspective of the city's flat rooftops and windcatchers, especially stunning in the late afternoon light.
+Marvel at the intricate tilework and soaring minarets of the Jameh Mosque, which dominate the city skyline.
+Climb one of the minarets (if accessible) for a breathtaking, bird's-eye view of Yazd's unique flat-roofed cityscape, especially stunning as the call to prayer echoes.

 shopping